Update (05/07/2020): added tests with JLCPCB manufactured filters

 The length is computed on a formula I determined with experimental data using a quadratic regression curve fitting:

-This gives very good results up to about 1.5GHz - more about this below.
+This gives good results up to about 1.5GHz - more aboutthis below.

 To make my test hairpin filters, I used my quick prototyping method (click here to go to the article).

-The masked copper board, ready for etching with ferric chloride.
+The masked copper board, ready for etching with ferric chloride, and the completed board with the SMA ports soldered

 This method is not well suited to achieve the precision that is required for the UHF range.
 Better PCB quality will result in less losses, improved consistency and a sharper frequency response.

-It also shows that the bandwidth's attenuation is quite high.
-With more precise PCB manufacturing, it should be -5 to -8dB.
+It also shows that the bandwidth's attenuation is quite high (about -4/-5dB).
 However, this is easily solved with a simple 10dB LNA (low noise amplifier) added before or after the filter.
 Alternatively, the internal LNA in RTL-SDR's tuners should be able to deal with this, with a low NF (noise floor).

 The response of the filter depend of the diaelectric constant of the PCB material.
 To get a good estimation of your PCB's characteristic, the best way is to empirically determine your PCB coefficients by: